Legal | Patron Protection

 A player can set and adjust his daily playing time limit on WSOP.com

-Platform through the My Account page accessible (i) for poker, from the My
+Platform through the My Account page and then go to the Responsible Gaming

 When the playing time limit is initially set by a player, the playing time

 limit will apply to the calendar day in which it is set.
 Any decrease to a

 player’s playing time limit will take effect when the player next logs into

 Any increase to a player’s playing time limit, set through the poker client

 will take effect subject to his affirmation of any such increase and when

 the player next logs into his account, following the conclusion of the